Kronos hack will likely affect how employers issue paychecks and track hours

 Employers may also choose to issue generic paychecks that compensate employees for a baseline number of scheduled hours, rather than the actual hours worked — and later issue corrections as needed.

-The Fair Labor Standards Act requires employers to track hours worked by employees no matter the timekeeping method used (in other words, via Kronos or a manual time card or otherwise), then pay their workers promptly.
+The Fair Labor Standards Act requires employers to track hours worked by employees no matter the timekeeping method used (in other words, via Kronos, a manual timecard or otherwise), then pay their workers promptly.
 Individual states may further govern exactly how often those paychecks must come.

 What about personal data?